lan13005/PyAmpTools/_sources/intro.md

 This repository contains Python bindings for AmpTools.
 Under the hood, it uses [PyROOT](https://root.cern/manual/python/) which uses cppyy.
 These bindings will hopefully simplify the interaction with the AmpTools library while also providing access to the python ecosystem.
 [FSRoot](https://github.com/remitche66/FSRoot) is also included as a submodule and can be integrated into analysis workflows.

+---

+# Usage / Design

+AmpTools and FSRoot are included as git submodules.
+Modified source files and makefiles are included in `external` directory to build a set of shared libraries that can then be imported into PyROOT.
+Amplitude definitions and Data I/O are located in `external/AMPTOOLS_AMPS_DATAIO`.
+Additional amplitudes and data readers can be directly added to the folder and then re-maked.
+A variation of `gen_amp`, a program to produce simulations with AmpTools, is provided in `external/AMPTOOLS_GENERATORS` but is not built by the main makefile, a separate makefile is included with that directory.

+Currently there exists **executables** for maximimum likelihood fitting (`amp_fit`), extracting fit fractions from MLE fit results (`amp_fitfrac`), and Markov chain Monte Carlo (`amp_mcmc`).
+Additional files in the `scripts` folder are provided that perform `amptools` configuration file generation and plotting of the MLE fit results.
+These scripts are reaction dependent, therefore should be used as references to build upon.
+Utility functions are located in the `utility` folder.

+---

 # Installation

 The following setup uses the `Bash` Shell.
 All major dependencies (ROOT, AmpTools, FSRoot) are built from source.